 Affect regulation theory tries to explain how we develop the ability to manage our responses to emotions.
 The main idea is that these abilities are rooted in our early childhood experiences.

 Picture this: a child becomes frustrated.
 Hopefully, a parent or caregiver can step in and soothe the child.
 The soothing can happen verbally, like the adult telling the kid, “It is hard to not get what you want.”
 Or, “It’s okay to feel frustrated.”
-However, it can also happen nonverbally, like by giving the child a sympathetic look or rubbing its back.
+However, it can also happen nonverbally, like by giving the child a sympathetic look or rubbing his or her back.
 These kinds of responses can make the child feel understood and accepted, which helps bring down the intensity of their frustration.
 With consistent repetition, these experiences can show the child how to comfort themselves when they need to manage their own emotions, even without their caregivers.

 On the other hand, what if your caregiver reacts to your emotions negatively or inappropriately?
 Some caregivers don’t acknowledge their kids’ emotions or help their kids process emotions in a healthy way.
 Caregivers might be angry or annoyed with a child for expressing emotions, or they might be absent or non-responsive.